Two women sitting and talking with hand gestures, in a bright room with sunlight streaming in through large windows.

 At the doctor’s office

 Imagine you’re at the cardiologist's office for an appointment before a scheduled pacemaker procedure.
-Your family member would like to know what questions you have about the procedure and recovery.
+You would like to know what questions your partner with aphasia might have about the procedure and recovery.

 Do you have any questions about the pacemaker procedure you’re having?